10 Best Commercial Electromagnetic Locks

 Installation and Setup Considerations

 Most single-door electromagnetic locks mount with Z and L brackets on the frame and door header.
-Before ordering, confirm your door swings inward or outward and whether the frame is metal or wood.
-Outswinging doors almost always need a ZL bracket set to position the armature plate correctly.
+Before ordering, confirm whether your door swings inward or outward and whether the frame is metal or wood.
+Outswinging doors almost always need a ZL bracket set to position the armature plate correctly against the magnet face.
 Check that the kit includes a compatible power supply, or plan to source a 12VDC or 24VDC supply separately.
 Fail-safe locks release when power is cut, which is the standard for life-safety compliance, but verify that your fire or emergency egress plan aligns with this behavior.
 Dual-voltage locks offer more flexibility if you are integrating with an existing access control panel that runs on 24 volts.

 Maintenance and Reliability